 Deep Neck Contouring is a procedure that can be done for individuals who want to reduce submental fat, soften marionette lines, and improve the neckline.
 This procedure involves liposuction to the subcutaneous fat along with a platysmaplasty (tightening of the neck muscles).
 The incision is made under the chin crease and is about 2.5-3 cm long.
 Oftentimes patients may be experiencing a recessed chin or deeper marionette lines.
 A chin implant may be recommended as well for overall facial symmetry and improvement.

 Candidate for a Necklift

-A neck lift with the team at Utah Facial Plastics targets specific aging issues, such as these:
+A direct neck lift or deep neck contouring procedure with the team at Utah Facial Plastics targets specific aging issues, such as these:

 - Loose neck skin

 - Muscle banding

 - Fat pockets and relaxed skin at the bottom of the face